 In November 2020 the RBA made a 'Melbourne Cup Cut' and lowered the cash rate to an all time low of 0.10%.
 There it stayed until May 2022.

-Many economists at the major banks in Australia say that a cash rate in the 4% realm will be the peak, from mid-to-late 2023, before a series of cuts sees it trend lower from 2024.
+Many economists at the major banks in Australia say that a cash rate in the 4% realm will be the peak, from mid-to-late 2023, before a series of cuts sees it trend lower from late 2024.

 However Viktor Shvets, Macquarie Bank's head of global strategy, said central banks over the next period will yo-yo with cash rates as they toy with inflation and deflation.